ginstrom/paladin-novel/manuscript/chapter-12.md

 "That is progress."
 Her voice carried the hint of a smile.
 "Yesterday you felt like a fraud."

-Three weeks had passed since the elven lore-keeper's arrival, three weeks of what she called "divine education" and what he called "sitting around pretending to be mystical."
+Three weeks had passed since the elven lore-keeper's arrival.
+Three weeks of what she called "divine education" and what he called "sitting around pretending to be mystical."
 The settlement had grown accustomed to seeing them together each dawn—the gruff former mercenary and the ageless elf, an unlikely pair of teacher and student.

 "Close your eyes," Silviana instructed.
 "Reach for the warmth you felt when you healed Dax."